Kyriosity/dotNet-dev-ideas/WPF-MVVM/Guidelines.md

 Their team focuses on WPF questions, and you - on business logic, the application and UX.

 As well, there you get right in time support and motivated community.

 ### Backend
 Simple applications need no elaborated structure at all.
+The easiest MVVM consists of a class declaration and setting it as datacontext for the window.

 For any big one either time for a steep lurning curve of the adopted framework must be planned or one own developed.